 As long as her white lie isn’t hurting anyone or being “tremendously unethical,” perhaps it’s OK, she says.

 Airlines are quietly making the case to Congress that quoting an artificially low airfare will be an economic stimulus — people buy what they believe are cheap fares.
-When those same customers lie right back in order to get a price break, claiming to have a death in the family to qualify for a bereavement fare, airlines shouldn’t be shocked.
+Customers lying about a family death for a price break shouldn’t shock airlines.

 You don’t have to be an ethicist to know that lying is wrong, whether it’s your airline, hotel or you.
-Instead of taking us down this deceptive path, Congress ought to give the FTC the authority to stop deceptive “gotcha” pricing, forcing all American businesses to quote a full price.
+Congress should grant the FTC authority to stop deceptive “gotcha” pricing.
+This would require all American businesses to quote the full price.